-Trustee Young said her concern is that there is no disparity between employee groups in terms of healthcare programs and services.
-She said she has hopes that the District's wellness program is further developed, which she believes would increase morale among employees and possibly serve as an example for the community and other districts.
+Trustee Young said her concern is ensuring there is no disparity between employee groups in terms of healthcare programs and services.
+She said she has hopes that the District's wellness program would be further developed, which she believes would increase morale among employees and possibly serve as an example for the community and other districts.